 - double sided tape, and candles or LED candlesof course!

-I made these free templates, you can download below!
+I made these free templates, you can download at the end!

 The process is the same as the first tutorial– after cutting them by hand or on your Silhouette, fold those petals up so the blossoms become three dimensional.

 This pattern is a little more intricate, so use a spatula or butter knife to help lift them off the cutting mat!

 Tape some colored vellum before taping the paper, so we can have colored light shining through.
 Continue To Next Page…